ipetkov/crane/docs/API.md

 Except where noted below, all derivation attributes are delegated to `cargoBuild`, and can be used to influence its behavior.
-* `cargoBuildCommand` will be set to run `cargo clippy --profile release --all-targets` for the workspace.
+* `cargoBuildCommand` will be set to run `cargo clippy --profile release` for the workspace.
   - `CARGO_PROFILE` can be set on the derivation to alter which cargo profile is selected; setting it to `""` will omit specifying a profile altogether.
 * `cargoExtraArgs` will have `cargoClippyExtraArgs` appended to it
-  - Default value: `""`
+  - Default value: `"--all-targets"`
 * `doCheck` is disabled
 * `pnameSuffix` will be set to `"-clippy"`